Uditgoel2596/Uditgoel2596/README.md

-"Hi, I'm Uoit Goel! 👋
+"Hi, I'm Udit Goel! 👋

 MIS Analyst turned Data Analyst | Unlocking Insights with Data With 1+ year of experience as an MIS Analyst, I've developed a strong foundation in data analysis and visualization.
 Recently, I've enhanced my skills through intensive courses, mastering tools like Python, SQL, Power BI, and Excel.
 I'm excited to leverage my skills to drive business growth and inform strategic decisions.